Högskolan i Skövde

 National Category

-Bioinformatics and Systems Biology Microbiology Genetics
+Bioinformatics and Computational Biology Microbiology Genetics and Genomics

 Research subject